Clothing Optional? 24 Stunning Nude Beaches in the U.S.

 Officially named Kauapea Beach, locals in Kauai, Hawaii have unofficially given this north shore destination the more fanciful moniker of Secret Beach.
 At 3,000 feet long, it is accessed via a steep, unmarked trail, and the unofficial clothing-optional section is at the far east side.

 While Secret Beach is Kauai's premier no-clothes beach, there is technically a nudity ban that’s occasionally enforced.
 Choosing to sunbathe in the nude is not necessarily going to get you in trouble, but you should be aware that it's best to be as discreet as possible.
 Most of the people who frequent the area choose to stay clothed, but you will often find visitors who are topless.

 The waves at Secret Beach are strong and rough, so it's not an ideal place to go swimming.
 However, there is a waterfall off the rocky coastline that has a small pool at the base.
 This is sometimes used as a place to sit and rinse off the sand.

 Located within the Sandy Hook Gateway National Recreation Area, Gunnison Beach — accessible via a SeaStreak ferry ride, about a 45-minute trip from New York City — is New Jersey's only legal nude beach.
 (Signs indicate that clothing is optional, though, so feel free to leave those bikini bottoms on if you choose.)

 The beach has been popular since it first opened in the 1970s.
-Prior to it being a clothing-optional beach, it was a military base, and according to Friends of Gunnison president Dale Distasio, even military soldiers would go skinny dipping in the water.
+Prior to it being a clothing-optional beach, it was a military base.

 Once you get to the beach, you can enjoy great views of the New York City skyline as you work on that full body tan.